-Dear Reader: This is featured on our color pages.
-It was originally written when blogging was more popular than posting.
-The ombre trend was new, it later peaked around 2015.
+This post is linked on our Blonde page but it was originally written when the ombre trend was new in 2010.
+Ombre & balayage later peaked around 2015.
 We spent a lot of time explaining: balayage is a technique ombre is a look- 2 different things.
-Freehand color like balayage is less structured and now fairly common, but its a service that has a lot of room for error.
-This post has over has 13,000 internal comments.
-It’s been viewed over 300k times, and still gets linked.
-I recently I read through it because I had forgotten about it.
-My prediction of corrective color becoming the next big color market proved true.
-Ironically that makes this post even more relative today.
-This was written 1 year before Instagram debuted.
-For some time I have felt IG has de-valued our industry.
+Freehand color like balayage is less structured and is now fairly common, but it’s still a service that has A LOT of room for error.
+This post has over 6000 internal comments and has been viewed over 300k times.
+11 years later, it is still linked by other beauty bloggers.
+I recently read through it because a blogger requested to use it as reference I noticed my “prediction” about the corrective color market exploding proved true, making this post even more relative today.

 Original 2010 Post:

 Hi readers!
 Today’s topic is BALAYAGE, sometimes referred to as Biolage, but that’s a shampoo brand-not a highlight technique!
 It’s ok, we hear lots of different terms for this newer (at least to KC) service.
 It’s actually been around for a very long time, but alas… trends move slowly to the Midwest from the East and West Coast. 😑

 If I were a client seeking color, I would think salons probably know color equally.
 Nope.
 With balayage there is a whole new area of color work evolving- SPECIALTY WORK.
 This technique is unique.
 In the last 2 years, more clients have come to our salon seeking color corrections and they’re requesting “master” stylists.
 That’s not new, but we have had a big spike of corrective color projects since the ombre trend.
 I’ve seen some horrifying color lately.

 I think the more stylists & salons use “master” to describe their work, the more confused people are getting.
 Even in our industry I can see that younger stylists are confused, so perhaps some older stylists who’ve never actually met a “master” stylist are confused as well.